giampaolo/psleak/README.rst

 native extensions**.
 It was originally developed as part of `psutil`_ test suite, and later split out into a standalone project.

 **Note**: this project is still experimental.
-Internal heuristics may change.
+API and internal heuristics may change.

 Features
 ========